mlutfiazizan13/api-monitization-gateway-developer-portal/README.md

 # API Gateway — Developer Portal

 A Next.js developer portal for the [API Monetization Gateway](../api-monetization-gateway) backend.
-Provides a full self-service interface for managing API keys, monitoring usage, and handling billing.
+Provides a full self-service interface for managing API keys, monitoring usage, handling billing, and configuring the gateway.

 ## Features